StadiaStudios/lumbertycoon/readme.txt

 - 3. debugremove 100 | Remove Cash can change custom amount
 - 4. debugchangelog | Displays Changelog, Only works in browser version
 - 5. debugdownload | Takes you to github page to Download/Updates

+Downloading the game and playing through index doesnt seem to have working audio because most browsers block audio.
+But the background music will play just no sfx